Why Can't You Take Pictures on the Grand Canyon Skywalk?

 How You Can Still Take Photos on the Grand Canyon Skywalk

-Don't worry about not having any photos at all to commemorate your visit to the Grand Canyon Skywalk.
+If you're feeling sad at the thought of not having any photos to commemorate your visit to the Grand Canyon Skywalk, don't worry.
 There are professional photographers stationed on the Skywalk who can take the perfect shots of you and your group against the stunning backdrop of the Canyon.

 This does, however, cost a fee.
 Check the Grand Canyon Skywalk's website for the most up-to-date information but, as of publication, it is $69 for all digital photos or $17 per printed photo.

 It's kind of a bummer but that's just how it is.
-Plus, purchasing a photo from one of these professionals supports the Hualapai Tribe, which owns and operates the Skywalk.
-So if you really want a high-quality souvenir of your time on the walkway, it's definitely worth considering getting a photo taken by one of the professionals on-site.
+Plus, by purchasing photos, you support the Hualapai Tribe.
+So if you really want a high-quality souvenir of your time on the Skywalk, it's definitely worth getting a photo taken by one of the on-site photographers.

 The Bottom Line